 How important is the off-grid aspect?

 For many people, “living off the grid” is more a lifestyle, than the technical aspect of living off any physical grid.
-In the past year, I’ve seen many people come with plans to live “off-grid”, but choosing to live on the outskirts of a small village instead.
+In the past year, I’ve seen many people come with plans to live “off-grid”, but choose to live on the outskirts of a small village instead.

 It still feels like you’re completely off the beaten path, without (what some experience) as physical limitations and higher startup costs of building in the middle of nowhere and setting up your off-grid systems from scratch.